pearstopher/pitch-bot-9000/README.md

-The above image shows the results of our peak detection algorithm on a cross-section of the file “gc.wav” whose samples which were provided in an earlier assignment, which contains frequencies from a short melody played on the guitar.
+The above image shows the results of our peak detection algorithm on a cross-section of the file “gc.wav” whose samples were provided in an earlier assignment, which contains frequencies from a short melody played on the guitar.
 Our algorithm attempts to move each of these peaks to their new correct frequency before resynthesizing the STFT data into a new series of pitch shifted samples.
 Once we